 After doing some research about what schools/lineages are available in my area, I discovered that Melbourne has a school that follows Wong Shun Leung lineage (WSL hereafter) run by Sifu David Peterson.
 At the time when I signed up, Sifu David has already moved to Malaysia and the school run by Sifu Darren Elvey, who was David’s head instructor.
 After the first introductory class at WSL school, I immediately noticed a substantial difference between WSL and WC styles (or way of teachings).

-WC style does not use forward pressure in chi sao or techniques.
+WC style does not use forward pressure in chi sao or techniques (or at least the way chi sao was taught there, it was not clear).
 This became really evident to me after I attended WSL school.
 I felt my eyes suddenly were wide opened and I could really look at WC’s style from a different angle and analyze it.
 Without forward pressure or the ability to deal with forward pressure, you can’t learn how to take pressure, redirect pressure to the ground or how to issue pressure effectively.
 The WSL way made much more sense to me, therefore I felt that this would be the right choice for me.
 I spent a few months at WSL school, as much as my work allowed me to train.

 These days, as of 1st of April 2012 (I am serious, this is not April’s Fool joke), due to nature of my work I moved to live in San Francisco, USA.
 I really wanted to continue my training and I was happy to discover that there is a Wong Shun Leung lineage school in my area, run by Sifu Gregory LeBlanc, student of Sifu Gary Lam.